 Liberal Premier Peter Gutwein has delivered a ‘Labor-like’ Budget, with a focus on funding for health and hospitals, building new social housing units, and a commitment to clean energy and emissions reduction.
 Hobart’s main newspaper, The Mercury, ran the headline “Jobs, health and climate change” and economist Saul Eslake describes it as an “uncharacteristically big-spending affair.”

-In what could be the Budget’s most far-reaching ICT investment, $15 million will be spent in 2020-21 to set out for the first a strategic and long-term vision for digital technology across the health system.
+In what could be the Budget’s most far-reaching ICT investment, $15 million will be spent in 2021-22 to set out a strategic and long-term vision for digital technology across the health system.